 This article is currently in the process of being translated into Croatian (~6% done).

-If you are fluent in Croatian, then please help us - just point to any untranslated element inside the article and click the translation button to get started.
+If you are fluent in Croatian, then please help us - just point to any untranslated element (highlighted with a yellow left border - remember that images should have their titles translated as well!) inside the article and click the translation button to get started.
 Or have a look at the current translation status for the Croatian language.

 If you see a translation that you think looks wrong, then please consult the original article to make sure and then use the vote button to let us know about it.